OPBSUTHAR/Expense-Tracker/README.md

 4. **Exporting Transactions:**
    - Click the export button to download all transactions as a `.json` file.

-5. **Viewing Charts and Summary:**
+5. **Viewing Income & Expense Trend:**
-   - The app displays income and expense summaries.
-   - Charts update dynamically with color coding based on CSS variables.
+   - Click the "View Income & Expense Trend" button to open a modal with a Chart.js bar chart of monthly income and expenses.
+   - Hover/tap bars for tooltips.
+Chart is fully responsive and color-coded.

+6. **Calculator:**
+   - Use the built-in basic calculator for quick calculations.
+Opens in a modal, closes on overlay or X.

-6. **Keyboard Shortcuts:**
+7. **Keyboard Shortcuts:**
    - Press `Escape` to close modals.
    - Press `Enter` to submit forms when focused inside form fields.